ms4985/security_PA1/README.md

 - the file used for encryption must be in the same directory (same for the fakefile)
 - 'decrypedfile' only gets written to in trusted mode
 - the rsa keys are generated and written to four separate files and the client and server have the names of those files hardcoded in
+- client will exit on its own, but the server will only exit using 'crtl-c'